-Read Next: Best Internet providers in the US
+Read Next: The best Internet providers in the US

 Weather conditions affect satellite internet more than they do fixed wireless.
 The signal has to travel through the entire atmosphere and back.
 That means a storm in the next state can cause problems.
-A base station used for fixed wireless internet is about as tall as an average cell phone tower.
+A base station is about as tall as an average cell phone tower.
 It’s usually located within 10 miles of your house, so the clouds above it and the storm that’s miles away won’t interfere with the signal it’s transmitting.

 And let’s not forget about lag.
 Because the satellite is positioned much farther from the receiver on your house than the wireless base station, satellite internet suffers from high latency.
-This can make even a high-speed connection sluggish and has a big impact on things like online gaming and streaming video.
+The lag can make even a high-speed connection sluggish and impact things like online gaming and streaming video.

 Satellite internet providers also enforce data caps.

 One of the most important differences between the two services is the price.
-Despite its disadvantages, satellite internet is still more expensive than fixed wireless.
+Despite its disadvantages, satellite internet is still the more expensive option.
 So when you take all these things into account, it’s clear that the latter is the better choice.
-Essentially satellite is the last ditch option for when you can’t get wired broadband or fixed wireless in your area.
+Essentially satellite is the last-ditch option when you can’t get wired broadband or fixed wireless in your area.